solving-video-inverse/codes/README.md

 Download the following pre-trained model and move into a folder called `models/`.

-## Time Deconvolution Sampling from pre-trained models
+## Solving temporal degradations from pre-trained image diffusion models

 To sample from the models, you can use the `TimeDeconv.py` script.
 Here, we provide flags for sampling from the model.